cscorley/dissertation/chapters/3_method/2_study.md

 multiple passes over the entire corpus as that would defeat the purpose of a historical simulation.

-#### On LDA

 \todo{Explain randomness and setting seed}

 ### Data Collection and Analysis

-\todo{re-write all 3 intro para to remove repetitiveness}
+To evaluate the performance of a topic-modeling-based FLT and DIT we cannot use measures such as precision and recall.
+This is because each approach creates rankings pairwise, causing every entity to appear in the rankings.
+@Poshyvanyk-etal_2007 define an effectiveness measure for topic-modeling-based FLTs, which is also applicable to DIT.
+This effectiveness measure is the rank of the first relevant document, whether that document represents a source code entity or developer profile, and represents the number of documents entities a developer or triager would have to view before reaching a relevant one.
+Most importantly, this effectiveness measure allows evaluating our approach by using various rank-based metrics and statistical methods, such as the mean reciprocal rank (MRR) and the Wilcoxon signed-rank test.

 #### Feature Location {#sec:flt-data-collection}

-To evaluate the performance of a topic-modeling-based FLT we should not use measures such as precision and recall.
-This is because the FLT creates rankings pairwise, causing every entity to appear in the rankings.
-@Poshyvanyk-etal_2007 define an effectiveness measure for topic-modeling-based FLTs.
-This effectiveness measure is the rank of the first relevant document and represents the number of source code entities a developer would have to view before reaching a relevant one.
-Most importantly, this effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR) and the Wilcoxon signed-rank test.

 To answer \fone, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{sec:flt-methodology}.
 We then calculate the MRR